mui/material-ui/docs/data/material/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ## Development environment

 Development bundles can contain the full library which can lead to **slower startup times**.
-This is especially noticeable if you import from `@mui/icons-material`.
+This is especially noticeable if you import using named imports from `@mui/icons-material`.
-Startup times can be approximately 6x slower than without named imports from the top-level API.
+Startup times can be approximately 6x slower with named imports than without e.g.

+In some cases

+`import {Delete} from '@mui/icons-material'`

+can be slower than

+`import Delete from '@mui/icons-material/Delete'.

 If this is an issue for you, you have various options: